The KFAC physical office is closed until further notice. Click here for more information.

 Chances are very good that many of your stock investments have outperformed your fixed income investments over the past few years.
 If you have not done so, now is the time to rebalance your portfolio to your prescribed percentages.
 Rebalancing each year forces you to sell off high shares (take gains) and buy into low shares.
 We all know the old adage of “buy low/sell high”, but no one does this automatically, and that’s what rebalancing does for you.

 I calculate my Net Worth – When I teach personal financial planning classes to my college students, one of the first things we do is to sit down and determine our net worth.
 Our net worth is defined as total assets minus total liabilities.
 In other words, subtract all your debts from what you own.
 If the number is positive, you are solvent and have the assets to cover your financial obligations.
 If the number is negative, you are insolvent and could not cover your financial obligations in the event you have to sell everything you own.
-Again, this can all be done and maintained by software such as Quicken or Mint.com, and tracking it will allow you to know whether or not you are building real wealth.
+Again, this can all be done and maintained by software such as Quicken or Mint.com.
+So, tracking your net worth will allow you to know whether or not you are building real wealth.

 According to the Tax Policy Center, in 2018, there were only 1,890 taxable estates.
 Just to give you a comparison, there were approximately 52,000 taxable estates way back in 2000 when the exemption was $675,000.